M242 Bushmaster

-It is an externally powered, chain-driven, single-barrel weapon, that may be fired in semi-automatic, burst, or automatic modes.
+It is an externally-powered, chain-driven, single-barrel weapon that may be fired in semi-automatic, burst, or automatic modes.
 It is fed by a metallic link belt and has dual-feed capability.
-The term "chain gun" derives from the use of a roller chain that drives the bolt back and forth.
-The gun can destroy lightly armored vehicles and aerial targets (such as helicopters and slow-flying aircraft).
+The term chain gun derives from the use of a roller chain that drives the bolt back and forth.
+The gun can destroy lightly armored vehicles and aerial targets (such as helicopters and other slow-flying aircraft).
 It can also apply suppression fire against exposed troops, dug-in positions, and occupied built-up areas.
 The standard rate of fire is 200 rounds per minute.
 The weapon has an effective range of 2000 m, depending on the type of ammunition used.
 With over 11,000 units sold worldwide, it is one of the most successful modern autocannons.

 Description

 Unlike most automatic firearms, the M242 does not depend on gas or recoil to actuate its firing system.
 Instead, it uses a 1 hp DC motor, positioned in the receiver to drive the chain and dual-feed system.
 This system uses sprockets and extractor grooves to feed, load, fire, extract, and eject rounds.
 A system of clutches provides for an alternate sprocket to engage and thus allows the gunner to switch between armor-piercing and high-explosive rounds.

 The weapon assembly consists of three parts: the barrel assembly, the feeder assembly, and the receiver assembly.
 The three-part structure makes it possible for a two-person team to install or remove the system (under ideal conditions) despite its considerable total weight.

 The M242 weapon system has both electrical and manual fire control and can be operated electrically or manually.
 The gunner can choose from three rates of fire: